juber13/upliance/README.md

 # Web Application with multiple services

-## The web application where user can intractive with chart with their counter value
+The web application where user can intractive with chart with their counter value

-## User can save their data in localeStorage
+User can save their data in localeStorage

-## User can play around with text edior for formatting the text
+User can play around with text editor for formatting the text

 # images